 - These savings can come with trade-offs, including a smaller pool of agents to choose from, less personalized service, and more work (especially for buyers).

 - With Prevu’s high minimum fees, some may actually save more and get better support from another discount brand or a traditional realtor.

 What is Prevu Real Estate?

-Prevu is a discount real estate company that offers impressive savings for home buyers and sellers in exclusive, high-priced markets like those in New York City and Los Angeles.
+Prevu Real Estate LLC is a discount real estate company that offers impressive savings for home buyers and sellers, often in exclusive, high-priced markets like those in New York City and Los Angeles.

 The centerpiece of Prevu’s benefits is its Smart Buyer Commission Rebates.
 Eligible home buyers receive a rebate of up to 2% of their purchase price.
-In these high-priced markets, this can lead to huge savings.
+In high-priced markets, this can lead to huge savings.

 However, note the use of “up to.”
-According to the savings calculator on Prevu’s website, the full 2% rebate is only available on homes priced at $750,000 or more.
+According to the savings calculator on Prevu’s website, the full 2% rebate is only available on homes priced at $1.25 million or more.

 To remain eligible for this rebate, buyers must do more legwork than they would with a traditional agent.
 In fact, buyers are on their own when it comes to finding homes at all — Prevu agents only step in once they’re ready to view a property.

 Prevu also offers sellers a discounted listing commission rate of 1.5%, compared to the conventional 3% listing commission.
 Due to minimum listing fees, some sellers might end up actually paying more with Prevu than they would with a traditional agent.

 If you’re looking to save on realtor fees, we recommend trying out Clever Real Estate.
 Sellers who work with Clever will pay a low 1.5% listing fee in exchange for full service and support from a top local realtor.